 — Sometimes we teach simple things: to mind cleanness and hygiene and to respect parents.
 Sometimes we provide with clothes.
 If a child doesn’t try something better, he will never know anything else.
 We give the opportunity to choose.
 Some families understood the importance of having a shower and made it at home, — tells us Ruslan.

-— The church plays a great part in the life of Roma population.
-It has changed the attitude of other ethnicities to the Romas.
+— The church plays a great part in the life of the Roma population.
+It has changed the attitude of other ethnicities to the Roma.
 Until this, there was a huge tension — the Ukrainians were afraid to visit encampments.
 Now, the Ukrainians visit our church, pass through the encampment and we arrange joint events, — says Ruslan.

-The pastors become the more important figures in the life of Roma community, which they also represent.
+The pastors become the more important figures in the life of the Roma community, which they also represent.

 Ruslan himself considers that pastors should not be idealized either.
 So to say, not every among them has the authority.
-In Mukachevo, the church has but the stronger influence, as in the past there were no good barons to represent the community:
+In Mukacheve, the church has but the stronger influence, as in the past there were no good barons to represent the community:

-One of the wealthiest and equipped Roma encampments is the settlement in Korolyovo, Vinohradovo District.
+One of the wealthiest and equipped Roma encampments is the settlement in Korolevo, Vynohradiv district.
 The houses here are made of brick, some even with many floors.
 The road is shriveled with gravel.
 Outside, there are tidy children running about.
 The girls wear traditional Roma dresses.
 The women pay much attention to dressing, in such way emphasizing their status.
 Metal threads and laces on the skirts are supplemented with gilding; the clothes are decorated with artificial stones.
 Family jewelries, usually made on request, may include precious stones.
 They become a dowry for the bride as a symbol of wealth of the family she comes from.

 — There are a lot of problems with gypsies.
 The biggest is that they are uneducated.
 They are not taught appropriately, don’t go to school.
 You see, one was attending school but wasn’t taught the same as others there.
 Attitude is different, less attention, — says baron.